ifelove/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir remove the my_first_directory cd - change current directory to the previous one ls -al . .. /boot list all filless and the hidden files in the currernd and previous directory and in boot directory in that order
+rmdir remove the my_first_directory cd - change current directory to the previous one ls -al . .. /boot list all filless and the hidden files in the currernd and previous directory and in boot directory in that order file /tmp/iamafile show the type of the file